AlexShulzycki/levbot/README.md

 Utterly useless trading bot that tries to throw TensorFlow at the complexities of cryptocurrency prices with predictable results.

 ## What is the idea?
 The name stems from leverage bot, as Binance futures allows you to trade with 125x leverage on some cryptos.
-The idea is to just predict whether the price will go up or down within the next few minutes, and 125x leverage a few bucks ando get filthy rich over time.
+The idea is to just predict whether the price will go up or down within the next few minutes, and 125x leverage a few bucks and get filthy rich over time.
 That obviously does not work, but it was fun to build.

 ## How it rougly works
 The TensorFlow model is trained on historical data using both 15 and 1 minute timeframes.
-The data is fetched from Binance, reformatted, and then Java is used to efficiently go over the data and decide at each point in time whether taking a trade is favorable or not.
+The data is fetched from Binance, reformatted, and then Java (GenerateDataV2.java) is used to efficiently go over the data and decide at each point in time whether taking a trade is favorable or not.
 A model is then trained on that data.

 ## How it runs